WARNING

 Also consider your timing because the last transport (cable car/train) down from the Brienzer Rothorn end is between 17.15 and 17.40, and at the Harder Kulm end the last funicular down to Interlaken is around 19.30/20.30 through most of the season.
 You have to factor in the time it will take you to get there without rushing to make the last transport.
 I usually plan for a safe (well-paced) nine to ten hours from Interlaken to Brienzer Rothorn all in and seven to nine hours all in from Brienzer Rothorn to Interlaken/Habkern.

 If you have any doubts or concerns (weather window potentially too short, experienced friends can't make it, timing to reach the last transport off the mountain is tight, whatever) wait for another opportunity.
 Make sure you hike with someone who is experienced either with this ridge or with any high alpine hiking.
 Pace yourself and work out your exit options if weather or other unforeseen conditions mean you have to exit at Augstmatthorn or Ällgäulücke.
 More than anything, don't fuck around.
 Don't mess with the trail, don't go chasing Steinbock off the trail or seeking an amazing Instagram shot on portions of the ridge not on the trail.
 It isn't worth it.
 I have seen people running and jumping down Augstmatthorn to start this trail, and maybe they are able to do such things and sustain it for 6-8 hours.
 I can't.
 I know my limits.
+I have also seen tourist groups completely unequipped and unprepared for alpine hiking, particularly at the Harder Kulm-Augstmatthorn end of the trail.
+As the comparitively easier part, it is often underestimated, but does require a lot of climbing and regularly muddy and difficult terrain, good hiking footwear and layered clothing for potential change in weather conditions is essential.
 Respect the ridge, and your fellow hikers.
 Passing is often difficult up here, so be courteous and patient, no-one should feel hurried to 'get out of the way' as there often isn't a place to get out of the way.
 Do not leave any rubbish behind and if you are able to, pick up anything other people have carelessly left behind.
 Make sure you sign up for a Rega Patronage (Swiss Alpine Rescue Service), download their app and read their safe hiking tips before you start (before you start any alpine hike or climb): rega.ch/en/news/news-from-the-world-of-rega/detail/well-prepared-for-an-excursion-in-the-mountains.

 If you have further questions about the Brienzergrat to Hardergrat trail, please ask me.
 I live at the foot of the ridge, and have hiked it over thirty times as well as hiked every route to and from the ridge from Oberried am Brienzersee, Niederried, Ringgenberg, Interlaken, Habkern, Brünigpass, Brienz and Brienzer Rothorn.
 I have often helped people complete the trail or exit safely when the need arises.
 I am up on the ridge or on nearby trails most weekends and would be glad to advise and guide.
 Just ask!
 And don't forget to buy my book!
 It is quite good (I have been told). :)

 Finally, again, please respect the rules!
 NO CAMPING AND NO DRONE FLYING ALLOWED.
 Every season I count dozens of people camping or flying drones along the Brienzergrat to Hardergrat trail.
 I usually see one or two groups hiking with full camping gear every time I am up here and most times that I visit Augstmatthorn there's a drone buzzing somewhere around.
 It is illegal to camp ANYWHERE along this ridge.
 It is also illegal to fly drones anywhere along the ridge.
 There are clearly worded signs at every entry point to the ridge that state this but still people ignore the rules.
 The ridge is part of a protected area for Steinbock at the Augstmatthorn end, and from Tannhorn to Rothorn the ridge forms the edge of the Entlebuch Biosphere.
 There are clear signposts at both ends of the trail: No Camping.
 No Drone Flying.
+Mountain bikes are prohibited and dogs must be on their leads.
 Please consider the wildlife and the environment.
-The more people camping and flying drones up here here, the less the Steinbock will return and the ridge becomes spoiled for all of us.
-Please visit augstmatthorn.com to find out more.
+The more people breaking rules up here, the less the Steinbock will return and the ridge becomes spoiled for all of us.
+Please visit hardergrat.com to find out more.